jonbra/MBV-INFx410/transcriptomics_exercise.md

 and unpack it with:
 `tar -xvf genome_transcriptome.tar`

 We use TopHat2 to map the trimmed reads to the genome.
 We also include the published transcriptome (or gene annotation in this case - a file which states where each gene starts and stops) to obtain gene counts of the original genes and to potentially discover new genes of some reads map to non-annotated regions.
-The mapping takes about 17 min so you can take a break (but   check the first few minutes that there are no error reports).
+The mapping takes about 10 min so you can take a break (but check the first minute that there are no errors!).
 Run the following commands:

 ```
 module load tophat/2.1.1